 The earliest steps of EPCOT did come to pass, as Florida’s governor Claude Kirk Jr. signed a law establishing the Reedy Creek Improvement District, effectively giving Disney governmental control over itself.
 Ultimately, Disney’s remaining leaders decided that the idea of building a city was simply too risky without the man who’d so passionately spearheaded the project.
 Still, Disney did go forward with building Magic Kingdom, and Roy insisted that this Disney World be renamed Walt Disney World as a tribute to his brother, opening in 1971.

 The city of EPCOT was not to be.
-Instead, in the late 1970s, then-CEO Card Walker proposed a new take on EPCOT. – a second theme park for Walt Disney World This new adaptation wouldn’t be the city Walt dreamed of, but it would work off of his ideals and his fascination with futurism.
-EPCOT merged conceptually with Disney’s long-running interest in building a permanent World’s Fair.
+Instead, in the late 1970s, then-CEO Card Walker proposed a new take on EPCOT – a second theme park for Walt Disney World.
+This new adaptation wouldn’t be the city Walt dreamed of, but it would work off of his ideals and his fascination with futurism and the power of American industry.
+That's how the ambitious, progressive model of EPCOT merged conceptually with Disney’s long-running interest in building a permanent World’s Fair.

 EPCOT Center would be the best of both worlds, inviting corporations to showcase their cutting edge technologies in pavilions focused on science and industry; a permanent World's Fair theme park dedicated to innovation.